RueLee/my-site/README.md

 **Backend:**
 - [Django](https://www.djangoproject.com/): Main framework for handling backend

-Most of the codebases are written in Typescript.
+Most of the frontend codebases are written in Typescript.
 However, backend service runs on Python.
 # Bug Report
 If you think you have found any problems regarding my website, please use the GitHub's "Issues" tab.